owncloud/music/README.md

 _Note: The audio formats supported vary depending on the browser.
 Chrome and Firefox should be able to play all the formats listed above.
 All browsers should be able to play at least the MP3 files._

-_Note: It might be unable to play some particular files on some browsers._
+_Note: The app might be unable to play some particular files on some browsers._

 ### Detail

-This app utilizes 2 backend players: Aurora.js and SoundManager2.
+The Music app utilizes 2 backend players: Aurora.js and SoundManager2.

 SoundManager2 utilizes the browser's built-in codecs.
 Aurora.js, on the other hand, uses Javascript and HTML5 Audio API to decode and play music and doesn't require codecs from browser.
 The Music app ships with FLAC and MP3 plugins for Aurora.js.
 Aurora.js does not work on any version of Internet Explorer and fails to play some MP3 files on other browsers, too.